DRpandaMD/gcp-certified-associate-cloud-engineer-2020/GoogleKubernetesEngine/GoogleKubernetesEngine.md

 * check your specific cloud for support (luckily GCP is on top of it)

 * test for performance on BIG clusters

+## RBAC and Admission Control

+* we want to control who access to the API server

+  * actions are REST based

+  * and CRUD (Create, Read, Update, Delete )

+* via HTTPS